CrysViz/crysviz/classStructure/panels/about.md

 ## Comming Soon...
 - Visualise forces and stress
 - Visualise trajectories with spins or forces/stress
-- Read Quantum Espresso Input
 - Manipulate structures under symmetry constraints
+- Possibility to add atoms
+- Symmetry Refinement

 ## Experimental
 - Trajectory player
 - Backend for symmetry refinement and AI-accelerated structural relaxations
+- last loaded trajectory is not automaticaly selected... requires currently an extra "click" on the row in the file browser

 ## Notes
 If you are looking for a desktop application with more features →[VESTA](https://jp-minerals.org/vesta/en/).
 If you look for Jupyter Notebook support → [Matterviz](https://matterviz.janosh.dev/).
 If you want a JS tool that you can embedd in your webpage → [JSmol](https://jmol.sourceforge.net) This project is under very active delevopment and at best in an early beta phase with known bugs that we are trying to fix.
-Please report them to Abhijith Parackal (abhijith.s.parackal@liu.se) or Florian Trybel (florian.trybel@liu.se)
+Please report them to Abhijith Parackal (abhijith.s.parackal@liu.se) and Florian Trybel (florian.trybel@liu.se)

 ## Powered By
 - [Three.js](https://threejs.org/) for the WebGL rendering pipeline.
 - [OPTIMADE](https://www.optimade.org/) compatible structure providers including Materials Project and Alexandria.
+- Structural relaxation are running [MACE-MP](https://github.com/ACEsuit/mace-foundations) models
+- Symmetry analysis is based on [spglib](https://github.com/spglib/spglib)